Mikail3/ZeroMQ-BullsAndCows/README.md

 Bulls&Cows a guessing game based on the computer generating 4 random integers, also called mastermind.

-U as the player have to guess a number ranging from 0000-9999
+U as the player have to guess a number ranging from 0000-9999, the main goal is to guess 4 bulls!

 Two things might happen;

-(`the user guesses the correct number on the correct place and gets cows`)
+`the user guesses the correct number on the correct place and gets cows`

-(`the user guesses the correct number on the incorrect place and gets bulls `)
+`the user guesses the correct number on the incorrect place and gets bulls `